Semantic Model Setup

 Interface Overview

 Below is a quick tour of the modeling workspace.
-You can place screenshots next to each subsection (file names in brackets are suggestions).

 Data Model sidebar